Stocks fall broadly on Wall Street as inflation worries grow

-NEW YORK (AP) — Stocks fell in afternoon trading on Wall Street Friday as investors weighed the latest updates on inflation expectations, consumer spending and corporate earnings.
+Stocks are broadly lower on Wall Street in afternoon trading Friday as investors weigh the latest updates on inflation expectations, consumer spending and corporate earnings.

 A report showing U.S. consumers raised their expectations for future inflation hurt markets worldwide, offering another signal the Federal Reserve may have to continue aggressively hiking interest rates to temper stubbornly hot inflation.
 The strategy raises the risk of a recession.

-The S&P 500 fell 1.7% as of 1:05 p.m.
+The S&P 500 fell 2.1% as of 2:24 p.m.
 Eastern.
 The decline marks another sharp reversal in a very volatile week.
 The benchmark index was up as much as 1.2% in early trading.
+It’s now on pace for a weekly loss after giving back most of its gains from a strong rally a day before.

 Trading has been unsettled all week and was especially volatile on Thursday after a government report showed that inflation remains very hot.
 Major U.S. indexes staged their biggest comeback in years on Thursday in a reversal from steep morning losses.